healthysustainablecities/global-indicators/process/readme.md

         1. If you do not wish to find the aggregate of all cities, make sure to ``setup_config.py`` is updated to reflect the cities that you would like to include.
         1. Notice that you will get the final indicator geopackadge in **global-indicators/process/data/output** only after you run this ``aggr.py`` script

 Note that it will take several hours to run these scripts, depending on the size of the study city.
+Also, the process requires a machine with more than 8 GB of memory in order to successfully run the largest cities.

 ## Run the Jupyter Notebooks (TODO)